Farama-Foundation/chatarena/README.md

 ---

-ChatArena is a Python library designed to facilitate communication and collaboration between multiple large language models (LLMs).
+ChatArena is a Python library designed to facilitate communication and collaboration between multiple Large Language Models (LLMs).
 It provides the following features:

-- **Language Game Environments**: it provides a framework for creating multi-agent language game environments, and a set of general-purposed language-driven environments.
+- **Language Game Environments**: it provides a framework for creating multi-agent language game environments and a set of general-purposed language-driven environments.
-- **Infrastructure for Multi-LLM Interaction**: it allows you to quickly create multiple LLM-powered player agents, and enables seamlessly communication between them.
+- **Infrastructure for Multi-LLM Interaction**: it allows you to quickly create multiple LLM-powered player agents and enables seamless communication between them.
 - **User-friendly Interfaces**: it provides both Web browser UI and command line interface (CLI) to develop (prompt engineer) your LLM players to succeed in the environment.